 The specific objective of GBYP tagging programme in Phase 8 was improving the estimations of the degree of mixing of western and eastern bluefin tuna stocks along the different statistical areas and throughout the year, specifically considering the current needs of the MSE modelling process.
 To this end, the Steering Committee decided to concentrate tagging activities in the North Sea and/or Celtic Sea and in Southern Portugal area.
-After publishing the call for tenders, 4 offers were received, but, due to the budget constraints, only 2 from them have been awarded.
+After publishing the call for tenders,

+4 offers were received, but, due to the budget constraints, only 2 from them have been awarded.
 The contract for tagging in Portuguese traps was awarded to Tunipex, the same company that has already carried out GBYP tagging activities in previous phases of the Programme.
 The other contract was awarded to the Marine Institute of Ireland for deploying tags in the Celtic area.
 It has to be noted that Marine Institute met the costs of staff for this activity, including reporting and data management.
 In addition to the two contracts, a Memorandum of Understanding was signed between ICCAT GBYP and the Institute of Marine Research of Norway, for deploying 20 tags in western Norway.
 According to the MOU, while the costs of the tag deployment would be covered by the IMR, ICCAT would provide the electronic tags and assume the cost of satellite transmission, while the resulting data would be shared between the two institutions.

-Tagging operations in Southern Portugal traps were carried out in August 2018, successfully deploying 30 miniPAT tags.
-The bluefin tuna were tagged by experienced divers directly underwater using a long pole (10 fish) and onboard the Tunipex ship by IPMA scientific staff (20 fish).
-All miniPATS attached onboard were secured with an intra-muscular double attachment.
+Tagging operations in Southern Portugal traps were carried out successfully in August 2018 and it was possible to successfully deploy 30 mini-PAT tags.
+The bluefin tuna were tagged by experienced divers directly underwater using a long pole (10 fish) and on-board the Tunipex ship by IPMA scientific staff (20 fish).
+All mini-PATs attached onboard were secured with an intra-muscular double attachment.
+The final report is available in Annex 1a, document no. 30.

 The tagging campaigns in the Celtic Seas area were successfully carried out in October/November and 24 bluefin individuals were tagged.
 Out of these tags, 10 were provided by GBYP while 14 were made available by the Marine Institute and the data were shared with GBYP.
 One vessel was used during the tagging period, which was equipped with transom doors to bring fish on board.
 All fish were captured using angling methods.
-All miniPATs were attached using tethers and titanium darts manufactured by Stanford University DR. Barbara Block's team, as well a retention loop.
+All mini-PATs were attached using the titanium tag dart or Domeier dart with retention loop.
+The final report is available in Annex 1a, document no. 29.

-Tagging along the western coast of Norway was carried out between August and September, using vessels belonging to voluntary angling teams.
+Tagging along the western coast of Norway was carried out between August and September, using the vessels used belonged to the voluntary angling teams.
 Although it was planned to tag 20 individuals, due to adverse weather conditions, namely strong winds, fewer fishing days than planned were performed and consequently only 2 bluefin tuna were tagged.
 One of these individuals died shortly after the release and the other had its tag detached after only 33 days.
 The remaining 18 tags have been returned to GBYP and deployed under the framework of Phase 9 tagging activities in 2019.
 Available tracks from electronic tags deployed in 2018 are shown in Figure 2.